Deploying an Image Classifier on UCloud

 Model Definition

 In this example, we define a simple image classification model using PyTorch.
-To build and test the model, we'll start an instance of the PyTorch application on UCloud, selecting a machine type with at least one NVIDIA GPU, such as u3-gpu-1.
+To build and test the model, we'll start an instance of the PyTorch app on UCloud, selecting a machine type with at least one NVIDIA GPU, such as u3-gpu-1.

 Creating the model directory structure